Empowering organizations through applied AI solutions

 We are working with researchers at CRHQ to accurately predict the global horizontal irradiance (GHI) in Quebec and the north-eastern US from zero to six hours ahead, using images from a geostationary environmental satellite.
 The GHI is the total amount of shortwave solar radiation received by a horizontal surface (W/m2).
 Better predicting the GHI will primarily improve our understanding of the potential for electrical production using solar energy and provide additional tools to manage the electrical grid.
 One of the main challenges in this project is the scarcity of ground truth GHI signals, as the number of pyranometers in the territory of interest is extremely small.

-Our applied research experts offer consulting services to organizations working on hands-on machine learning projects.
-We are committed to helping your organization achieve its goals by tailoring our expertise toward your specific needs.
+Our applied research experts offer advisory services to innovative Canadian small and medium -sized enterprises (SMEs) working on hands-on machine learning projects.
+We are committed to helping your business achieve its goals by tailoring our expertise toward your specific needs.
 Our team can:

 “The support offered by Mila as part of the interactive visit was a key factor in successfully deploying our first deep learning-based product.
 Thanks to the advice provided by Mila’s members, we were able to quickly launch real artificial intelligence activities at Tootelo.
 Mila helped us select the necessary equipment, libraries required for analysis and training, and assisted us more than once when we encountered pitfalls.
 I think I can say beyond any doubt that without Mila’s contribution, we would never have been able to set up our service for predicting waiting times in medical clinics.”